rishamD/rishamD.github.io/README.md

 ### 5. Enable GitHub Pages:

 - Go to the "Settings" tab of your repository.
-- Scroll down to the "GitHub Pages" section.
+- In order to enable pages you need to make your repository public or buy Github premium.
-- Under "Source," select "main" or "master" branch (depending on your default branch).
+- Select "main" or "master" branch (depending on your default branch).
 - Click "Save."
 ### 6. Access Your Hosted Resume:

 - After saving, scroll back down to the "GitHub Pages" section to find the link to your hosted resume.
 - It should be something like `https://yourusername.github.io`.

-## Additional Tips:

-- **Custom Domain:** If you have a custom domain, you can configure it to point to your GitHub Pages site.
-- **Formatting:** Ensure your resume is well-formatted and easy to read in Markdown format.
-- **Regular Updates:** Remember to update your resume as needed and push changes to your GitHub repository.

 Congratulations!
 Your resume is now hosted on GitHub Pages and accessible to anyone with the provided link.

-Feel free to reach out if you have any questions or encounter any issues.

-Happy coding!